 The new clearinghouse will be owned equally by four shareholders.
-Nasdaq OMX Group Inc. (NDAQ) and ABN Amro Clearing Bank, both shareholders in EMCF, will own half and New York-based DTCC and Bats Chi-X Europe Ltd. will hold the rest.
+Nasdaq OMX Group Inc. (NDAQ:US) and ABN Amro Clearing Bank, both shareholders in EMCF, will own half and New York-based DTCC and Bats Chi-X Europe Ltd. will hold the rest.

 Clearinghouses act as central counterparties for every buy and sell order executed by their members, protecting them if other traders default.

 EuroCCP and EMCF compete in Europe with London-based LCH.Clearnet Group Ltd., Europe’s largest securities clearinghouse, and SIX x-clear Ltd., the clearinghouse owned by Switzerland’s SIX Group.

 To contact the reporter on this story: Nandini Sukumar in London at email@example.com or @NandiniSukumar on Twitter

 To contact the editor responsible for this story: Andrew Rummer at firstname.lastname@example.org